 - Try to find out if they keep learning.
 Science marches on – a lot of what was taught 20 years ago is now completely outdated!

-If it were me asking those questions, I would prefer if the prospective behaviour consultant followed an ethical guideline similar to the Humane List, or the LIEBI approach, to solving the problem.
+If it were me asking those questions, I would make sure that the prospective behaviour consultant followed an ethical guideline, such as LIMA, the Least Intrusive Minimally Aversive approach.

-So, expect a good behaviour consultant to ask many questions in turn, and offer an answer tailored to your specific situation – and perhaps try different solutions.
-They may be unfamiliar with the specific terms presented here, but you should have a good gut feeling about their ethical standpoint.
+Expect a good behaviour consultant to ask many questions, and offer an answer tailored to your specific situation – and perhaps try different solutions.
+You should have a good gut feeling about their ethical standpoint.

 If it were me, I wouldn’t just want the behaviour consultant to fix my problem, but also help the animal solve his problem – in a respectful way.